JPipkin/SFDC-Record-Type-Picklist/ReadME.md

 	5. Populate "Callback URL" with "https://login.salesforce.com" (we will change this later)
 	6. Choose OAuth Scopes: Full Access (full), Perform requests on your behalf at any time (refresh_token, offline_access)
 	7. Click "Save"
-	8. Note the "Consumer Key" and "Consumer Secret" for step \#2
+	8. Note the "Consumer Key" and "Consumer Secret" for step 2
 2. Create an Auth Provider
 	1. Search for "Auth.
 Providers" in setup
 	2. Click "New"
 	3. Set "Provider Type" to "Salesforce"
 	4. Populate "Name" and "URL Suffix" with whatever you would like
-	5. Populate "Consumer Key" and "Consumer Secret" with values from \#1
+	5. Populate "Consumer Key" and "Consumer Secret" with values from step 1
 	6. Click "Save"
 	7. Copy the generated "Callback URL"
 3. Update Connected App callback URL
-	1. Go back to the connected app from step \#1
+	1. Go back to the connected app from step 1
-	2. Update the callback url with the callback url from the Auth Provider in step \#2
+	2. Update the callback url with the callback url from the Auth Provider in step 2
 4. Create a Named Credential
 	1. Search for "Named Credentials" in setup
 	2. Click "New Named Credential"